pgaskin/pulseaudio-win32/README.md

   - **Error: cannot create wakeup pipe**<br>
     If you are starting `pulseaudio.exe` from another process, ensure the `SystemRoot` environment variable is defined.
+  - **Audio is much louder than other apps at the same volume level or is distorted even when relatively quiet** Try disabling audio effects on the output devices.
+Dolby Audio (e.g. the one preloaded on many devices) can cause this to happen if it is enabled even if all individual effects are turned off.

 ### Silent installation